jang33013-ops/Comp359-Assignment3/WORKLOG.md

 ## Kartik — encode_pruferM4.py (Prüfer Code Encoding)

-### Test Run reveals all tests passing on first attempt
+### Test Run Reveals All Tests Passing on First Attempt

 Three trees were tested: two with known expected codes, one without.
 The screenshot below shows all three passing: